dllllb/rllr/navrl.md

 ## Plan-based exploration with curiosity reward

-When there is a good plan generator it can be used to reach the state with good possibilities for exploration (see Go-Explore paper) and hence find the states where sparse extrinsic revard is gained
+When a good naivgation agent is trained it can be used to reach the state with good possibilities for exploration (see Go-Explore paper) and hence find the states where sparse extrinsic revard is gained